 Technology is drastically changing the world.
-Every aspect of society is affected – electric cars are quickly starting to make a comeback as a real, viable alternative to combustion fuelled vehicles, while Japan’s maglev trains are the newest frontier and standard in public transport, and cloud-computing is changing the way businesses communicate and collaborate within and outside of their own sphere of influence, with as many as 82 percent of enterprises utilizing hybrid cloud computing in their business, according to RightScale.
+Every aspect of society is affected – electric cars are quickly starting to make a comeback as a real, viable alternative to combustion fuelled vehicles, while Japan’s maglev trains are the newest frontier and standard in public transport, and cloud-computing is changing the way businesses communicate and collaborate within and outside of their own sphere of influence, with as many as 82 percents of enterprises utilizing hybrid cloud computing in their business, according to RightScale.

-Teachers and education have the chance to make another leap, as well.
+Teachers and educators have the chance to make another leap, as well.
 Education today can be blamed for many of the world’s ills – it’s still old-fashioned and inefficient in many ways, conforming students to schools and school rules instead of prioritizing critical thinking and learning.
 But steps have been made to change that – and a big leap in the right direction is the use of video technology in the world of teaching.

 Classes Don’t Need Classrooms

-It may sound like a pipedream, but it’s true – home-schooling is a legitimate way to raise intellectual, capable young minds, and video streaming is an integral part of a good home-based education.
+It may sound like a pipe-dream, but it’s true – home-schooling is a legitimate way to raise intellectual, capable young minds, and video streaming is an integral part of a good home-based education.
 Teachers can use video streaming to communicate with their students, teach them via video, engage in one-on-one discussions or invite the entire group of students to join in and listen, and contribute to the lesson.
 Education is failing even in developed countries, where the literacy rates are less than the global average noted by the National Center for Education Statistics.

 Like the digital natives they are, teens would embrace video streaming-based education in a heartbeat – and when implemented right, teachers could focus on students individually without the resources needed to be a tutor in the student’s home.

 In that regard, video streaming can also change the way teachers help existing students in their classrooms.
-When students have trouble getting the gist of a lesson, or understanding a certain concept, teachers can follow up by inviting their students to a video call after class via email, and then spending some time teaching face-to-face.
-Students respond better when taught solo, since teachers can then direct all their attention to the student and discover ways to better adapt their teaching methods to each academically-challenged individual.
+When students have trouble getting the gist of a lesson, or understanding a certain concept, teachers can follow up by inviting their students to a video call after class via email and then spending some time teaching face-to-face.
+Students respond better when taught solo since teachers can then direct all their attention to the student and discover ways to better adapt their teaching methods to each academically-challenged individual.
 Most students with mediocre grades aren’t unintelligent – they just need the right teaching method.